AdobeDocs/commerce-php/src/pages/development/security/content-security-policies.md

 ### Page specific Content-Security-Policies

 Adobe Commerce and Magento Open Source can send unique policies for a specific page.
-For example, to configure policies for the checkout page in the storefront, add the following in your custom module's `config.xml`
+For example, to configure policies for the checkout page in the storefront, add the following to the `config.xml` file for your custom module:

 ```xml
 <?xml version="1.0"?>